lucylow/Martha_Stewart/README.md

 ## Algorithmic Trading

 * **Executing orders using automated trading instructions**:
-   * Parameters so traders do not need to manually watch a stock and traders need to execute large orders in certain markets
+   * Parameters so traders do not need to manually watch a stock and can execute large orders
-      * Time, price, and volume
+      * Time, Price, and Volume
       * Send small slices of the order out to the market over time

 * **Popular Algorithm Examples**